AlecGMcNamara/PMS5003Browser/README.md

 Connection details at the top of the main.cpp file.
 (PMS5003 TX --> ESP RX)

 Next steps :-
-  Save Data to onboard flash (littleFS) as JSON object.
   Allow user to save data some how? (email?, webpage?)

 Problems discovered:-